You can now experience Björk's heartbreak in VR

 Björk said VR seemed like the ideal medium beyond the album to share her heartbreak at the time.
 "What most people were complaining about with VR is it was very isolating," Björk said.
 "And I was like, 'Wow.
 Perfect.
 It's gonna be good in this lonely, solitary journey.'"

-A newly remastered version of Vulnicura VR available on the Apple Vision Pro headset (and soon Meta Quest; the release date is still pending) enables fans to experience this journey alongside Björk.
+A newly remastered version of Vulnicura VR, available on the Apple Vision Pro and Meta Quest headsets, enables fans to experience this journey alongside Björk.

 When the album opens, the user finds themselves navigating across an austere Icelandic landscape of imposing mountains, leaden skies and minutely-detailed moss.
 At one point, Björk dissolves into a shower of tiny particles.
 At another, the user can reach out and grab long threads to stitch together Björk's broken heart.